fschmid56/cpjku_dcase23/README.md

 We provide the ensembled logits of 3 CP-ResNet [2] models and 3 PaSST [1] transformer models trained on the TAU22 development set train split.
 The teacher models are trained using the cropped dataset technique introduced in the technical report.
-The logits are automatically downloaded when running the code.
+The logits are automatically downloaded when running the code and end up in the [resources](resources) folder.

 ## References